Eligibility: CTY-level or Advanced CTY-level math score required

 Course Code: PS2

 CTY's Problem Solving courses sharpen investigative skills, broaden mathematical understanding of concepts, and enhance reasoning skills.
 Designed around performance objectives that reflect national and state mathematical standards and drawing on software provided by Thinkwell, these courses demonstrate how mathematical issues arise out of real-life situations.
 Concepts are assessed through challenging homework, quizzes, and chapter tests.
-A cumulative midterm and final exam help reinforce concepts and gain mastery.
-With the guidance of their instructors, students typically select enrichment or supplementary math courses of the appropriate level in between their accelerated courses to ensure a solid foundation and mastery of math concepts at each level.
+A cumulative midterm and final exam help reinforce concepts.

 There are no required materials for this course.